owncloud/QA/Server/Test_Plan_OCIS_Compatibility_Test.md

 ## Compatibility test:
 Note: It is necessary to switch to the latest stable version and do all the steps below.
-After switching to new ocis version you need check that all resources, shares, settings still exist and remain unchanged
+After switching to the new ocis version you need to check that all resources, shares and settings still exist and remain unchanged

 ### from version 1 to version 2